geek-ai/MAgent/doc/get_started.md

 * Execute `./render`
 * Open index.html in browser.
 A modal will be opened once the frontend gets connected to the backend
 * Type `config.json` and `video_1.txt` in the two input boxes.
 * In the render, press arrow keys 'up', 'down', 'left', 'right' to move scope window.
 Press '<', '>' to zoom in or zoom out.
-For more help, press 'h'
+Press 's' to adjust speed and progress.
+Press 'e' to re-input configuration file and map file.

 ## Play general-soldier game
 In this section, Pygame are required.